SAP/project-sailor/docs/tutorial.rst

 .. image:: _static/plot_overview.png

 To understand whether there is an obvious pattern in the sensor data that is associated with a specific notification, the function
 :meth:`~sailor.assetcentral.notification.Notification.plot_context()` can be used.
-This shows the behavior of all indicators associated with the equipment before, during and after the notification.
+This shows the behavior of all indicators associated with the equipment before, during, and after the notification.
 This can be useful to understand whether there are obvious differences in the sensor data prior to the notifications versus afterwards.
 This could help understand the issue associated with the notification.